spollard386/Spollard.github.io/README.md

-Created using Visual Studio and enhanced with Pycharm and SQlite3. a databese was created with specific tables and imported information though sqlite3.
+Created using Visual Studio and enhanced with Pycharm and SQlite3. a databese was created with specific tables and imported information though sqlite3. this project was to show the creation of a Student Registration database in SQL while learning PyCharm and well as SQlite3 both whom I've never worked with before, and it turned out better than I had imagined

 <div style="text-align: center;">